Tannakian categories in positive characteristic

+We prove part (i).
+Since $\bT_1$ and $\bT_2$ are (neutral) tannakian, $\bT=\langle \bT_1,\bT_2\rangle$ is also tannakian, by Lemma~\ref{FreeTensorN}(ii) and Theorem~\ref{Thm3}.
+We also observe that $\bT_1\cap\bT_2$ is finitely generated by Corollary~\ref{CorFG}.

 First we consider the special case where $\bT_1$ is finitely generated as well.
 Then the tannakian category $\bT$ is also finitely generated, so of the form $\Rep G$, for an algebraic group $G/\mk$.
 By Theorem~\ref{ThmSubCat}, we can associate normal subgroups $N_i\lhd G$ to $\bT_i\subset \bT$.
 By Corollary~\ref{CorLatt}, we have $N_1\cap N_2=1$.
-By the uniqueness of neutral splitting algebras in Lemma~\ref{SplitFG}(i) and Example~\ref{examkGsplits} we find the left and right vertical isomorphisms in the diagram
+By the uniqueness of neutral splitting algebras for $\bT_i$ in Lemma~\ref{SplitFG}(i) and Example~\ref{examkGsplits} we find the left and right vertical isomorphisms in the diagram

-By Theorem~\ref{ThmSubCat} and \cite[Lemma~16.3]{Wa}, we obtain the middle vertical isomorphism which makes the left square commutative.
+The horizontal morphisms are the inclusion of the subalgebra $\scA_{12}\subset\scA_1$ and the Hopf algebra morphisms induced from $G/N_i\to G/(N_1N_2)$.
+By \cite[\S 16.3]{Wa}, $\mk[G/N_1N_2]$ is the maximal submodule of $\mk[G/N_1]$ on which $N_1N_2/N_1$ acts trivially.
+Theorem~\ref{ThmSubCat} thus yields the middle vertical isomorphism which makes the left square commutative.
 We then choose the morphism $\scA_{12}\to\scA_2$ which creates another commutative square in the above diagram.
-By Proposition~\ref{PropSheaf}, the algebra $\scA_1\otimes_{\scA_{12}}\scA_2$ is isomorphic to $\mk[G]$ and hence indeed a splitting algebra.
+By Proposition~\ref{PropSheaf}, the algebra $\scA_1\otimes_{\scA_{12}}\scA_2$ is then isomorphic to $\mk[G]$ and hence indeed a splitting algebra.
 Now assume we take a different algebra morphism $\scA_{12}\to\scA_2$.
-It must be a composite $\scA_{12}\to \Gamma_{\bT_1\cap\bT_2}\scA_2\hookrightarrow \scA_2$, where the first arrow must be an isomorphism, by Theorem~\ref{ThmFibreNeut}.
-This means that our new $\scA_{12}\to\scA_2$ is equal to our first choice, up to composition with an automorphism of $\scA_{12}$.
+It must be a composite $\scA_{12}\to \Gamma_{\bT_1}\scA_2\hookrightarrow \scA_2$, where the first arrow must be an isomorphism.
+This means that our new $\scA_{12}\to\scA_2$ is equal to our first choice, up to precomposition with an automorphism of $\scA_{12}$.
 This automorphism lifts to $\scA_1$ by Lemma~\ref{SplitFG}(ii).
 This lift yields a canonical isomorphism between the two algebras of the form $\scA_1\otimes_{\scA_{12}}\scA_2$, hence the second is also a neutral splitting algebra.